Version for visually impaired persons

 Article 14.
 The Ombudsman may be assisted by external experts and professionals hired under civil contracts or working pro bono.

-applicant is not proficient in Bulgarian, s/he may file a complaint or signal in another language.
+(2) Complaints and alerts shall be filed in the Bulgarian language.
+In case the complainant is not proficient in Bulgarian, s/he may file a complaint or alert in another language.

-(3) Complaints and signals shall follow a free text but must by all means contain the following:
+(3) Complaints and alerts shall follow a free text but must by all means contain the following:

-1. data about the applicant, including contact data;
+1. information about the applicant, including contact information;

 2. description of the violation;